waldmatias/cross-contract-calls/contracts/00.orientation/README.md

 - `ContractPromise.create`: (static method) addresses the most common pattern, calling one contract method from another
 - `ContractPromise.all`: (static method) allows merging the results of multiple method calls
-- `ContractPromise#then`: allows chaining multiple method calls (i.e. do one after the other completes)
+- `ContractPromise.then`: allows chaining multiple method calls (i.e. do one after the other completes)

 **when?**